aristanetworks/anta/docs/cli/nrfu.md

 > `username`, `password`, `enable-password`, `enable`, `timeout` and `insecure` values are the same for all devices

-All commands under the `anta nrfu` namespace require a catalog yaml file specified with the `--catalog` option.
+All commands under the `anta nrfu` namespace require a catalog yaml file specified with the `--catalog` option and a device inventory file specified with the `--inventory` option.

+!!! info
+    Issuing the command `anta nrfu` will run `anta nrfu table` without any option.

 ## Tag management